shankarsharma8089/Fine-tune_DataPrepForLLM/readme.md

 ## Overview
 This Streamlit app allows you to convert both CSV and PDF files into JSONL format, specifically designed for creating prompt-completion pairs.
 These pairs are commonly used for natural language processing (NLP) tasks.

-#Several language models use a prompt-completion approach for fine-tuning.
-Here are some well-known models that follow this paradigm:
+## Well-Known Models Using Prompt-Completion Approach

--GPT (Generative Pre-trained Transformer) Series:
+### GPT (Generative Pre-trained Transformer) Series:
-GPT-2
+- GPT-2
-GPT-3
+- GPT-3
-GPT-4 (if released in the future)
+- GPT-4 (if released in the future)

 These models, developed by OpenAI, are known for their ability to generate coherent and contextually relevant text based on a given prompt.

--T5 (Text-To-Text Transfer Transformer):
+### T5 (Text-To-Text Transfer Transformer):
-T5, developed by Google, is designed as a text-to-text model where both the input and output are treated as text strings.
+- T5, developed by Google, is designed as a text-to-text model where both the input and output are treated as text strings.
 This allows for a unified approach to various natural language processing tasks.

-Babbage and Curie:
+### Babbage and Curie:

--Babbage and Curie are models developed by EleutherAI.
+- Babbage and Curie are models developed by EleutherAI.
 These models are part of the GPT-inspired language model series and are designed for large-scale language generation tasks.

--InstructGPT:
+### InstructGPT:
-InstructGPT, also developed by OpenAI, is a variant of GPT-3 that is fine-tuned using an instruction-based approach.
+- InstructGPT, also developed by OpenAI, is a variant of GPT-3 that is fine-tuned using an instruction-based approach.
 It is specifically trained to follow instructions in prompts.

-ChatGPT:
+### ChatGPT:

--ChatGPT, another model from OpenAI, is fine-tuned for conversational interactions.
+- ChatGPT, another model from OpenAI, is fine-tuned for conversational interactions.
 While not explicitly prompt-completion, it shares similarities in handling user inputs as prompts and generating responses.

 ## Features
 - Upload CSV or PDF files for conversion.